hendrasutanto/commercial-workshops/series-getting-started-with-cc/workshop-predictive-ai/README.md

 confluent kafka cluster use <cluster-id>
 ```

-> **Note:** If you doesn't have any user you could check the step below to create user with full access to Bedrock and creating API key and secret.
+> **Note:** If you doesn't have any AWS user you could check the step below to create user with full access to Bedrock and creating API key and secret.
 You could skip this step if you already have user and api key with full access to bedrock.

 >Go to **AWS IAM>User** and create User
 <div align="center">